mlleparker/Judge-Dredd/README.md

 ![Judge Dredd](https://raw.githubusercontent.com/wiki/mlleparker/Judge-Dredd/img/scrot/version_0.0.1.png)

-The Judge Dredd is a wordlists manipulation tools, frequently use in cryptanalysis as well as steganalysis.
+The Judge Dredd is a wordlists manipulation tool, frequently use in cryptanalysis as well as steganalysis.
 It is used for achieving statistical analysis varied as well as manipulations like filtering, extraction and injection in wordlists.

 _NOTE : The latest version available is the 0.0.1 Alpha (codename: I am the LAW)._